Google Translate: Accuracy

 When used as a dictionary to translate single words, Google Translate is highly inaccurate because it must guess between polysemic words.
 Among the top 100 words in the English language, which make up more than 50% of all written English, the average word has more than 15 senses, which makes the odds against a correct translation about 15 to 1 if each sense maps to a different word in the target language.
 Most common English words have at least two senses, which produces 50/50 odds in the likely case that the target language uses different words for those different senses.
 The odds are similar from other languages to English.
 Google Translate makes statistical guesses that raise the likelihood of producing the most frequent sense of a word, with the consequence that an accurate translation will be unobtainable in cases that do not match the majority or plurality corpus occurrence.
 The accuracy of single-word predictions has not been measured for any language.
 Because almost all non-English language pairs pivot through English, the odds against obtaining accurate single-word translations from one non-English language to another can be estimated by multiplying the number of senses in the source language with the number of senses each of those terms have in English.
 When Google Translate does not have a word in its vocabulary, it makes up a result as part of its algorithm.

 Limitations

-Google Translate, like other automatic translation tools, has its limitations.
-The service limits the number of paragraphs and the range of technical terms that can be translated, and while it can help the reader understand the general content of a foreign language text, it does not always deliver accurate translations, and most times it tends to repeat verbatim the same word it is expected to translate.
-Grammatically, for example, Google Translate struggles to differentiate between imperfect and perfect aspects in Romance languages so habitual and continuous acts in the past often become single historical events.
-Although seemingly pedantic, this can often lead to incorrect results (to a native speaker of for example French and Spanish) which would have been avoided by a human translator.
-Knowledge of the subjunctive mood is virtually non-existent.
-Moreover, the formal second person (vous) is often chosen, whatever the context or accepted usage.
+Google Translate, like other automatic translation tools, has its limitations, struggles with polysemy (the multiple meanings a word may have) and multiword expressions (terms that have meanings that cannot be understood or translated by analyzing the individual word units that compose them).
+A word in a foreign language might have two different meanings in the translated language.
+This might lead to mistranslation.
+Additionally, grammatical errors remain a major limitation to the accuracy of Google Translate.
+Google Translate struggles to differentiate between imperfect and perfect aspects in Romance languages.
+The subjunctive mood is often erroneous.
+Moreover, the formal second person (vous) is often chosen, whatever the context.
 Since its English reference material contains only "you" forms, it has difficulty translating a language with "you all" or formal "you" variations.